Part 1: Legislative framework

 There are also Norwegian regulations transposing EU Block Exemptions, such as:

-In addition, Norway has opted for certain additional exemptions on the applicability of Art.
-10 Norwegian Competition Act, in particular:
+In addition, Norway has opted for certain additional exceptions on the applicability of Art.
+10 Norwegian Competition Act.
+These exceptions are found in the following regulations (not in Art.
+10 itself):

 * Generally, agricultural policy is not a part of the EFTA cooperation, and agricultural products are therefore (generally) not covered by the EEA Agreement.
 This exception is implemented and evident (somewhat indirectly) from the HS codes listed in Art.
 8 (3) of the EEA Agreement, since the goods/commodities which fall under Chapter 1-24 HS Nomenclature are (mostly) agricultural products.